algorandfoundation/algokit-cli/docs/features/project/deploy.md

 $ algokit project deploy testnet --project-name myproject
 ```

-This command deploys the smart contracts to the testnet from sub project named 'myproject' available within the current workspace.
-All `.env` loading logic described in [Environment files](#environment-files) is applicable, execution from the workspace root orchestrates invoking the deploy command from the working directory of each sub project.
+This command deploys the smart contracts to TestNet from a sub project named 'myproject', which is available within the current workspace.
+All `.env` loading logic described in [Environment files](#environment-files) is applicable, execution from the workspace root orchestrates invoking the deploy command from the working directory of each applicable sub project.

 ## Custom Project Directory